lalomorales22/calculus-dot-exe-ollama/README.md

 User: "How do I find the limit of sin(x)/x as x approaches 0?"
 AI: "This is a famous limit!
 As x→0, sin(x)/x = 1.
 Here's why..."

+User: [Uploads image of a calculus problem]
+AI: "I can see this is a related rates problem involving a cone.
+     Let me break down the solution step by step..."

-User: "Help me with related rates problems"
+User: "Help me with optimization problems from Chunk 6"
-AI: "Related rates problems involve finding how fast one quantity
-     changes with respect to another..."
+AI: "Optimization problems follow a systematic approach.
+First, identify
+     what you're maximizing or minimizing..."
 ```

 ## 🛠️ Development